AliDevel/BrowserFingerprinting/newRepo/ReadMe.txt

-Prerequesitions for running automatic testing tool for Hybrid applications:
+Prerequisites for running the Automatic Hybrid Application Test Tool:
-1.Applications needs to be downloaded.
+1.You need to download the apps.
- We downloaded our applicatons from Androzoo dataset[https://androzoo.uni.lu/].
+ We downloaded our apps from the Androzoo dataset[https://androzoo.uni.lu/].
-2.Frida server needs to installed in a device.
+2.Frida server must be installed on the device.
- Please refer to official site of the frida to install into device[https://frida.re/docs/android/] 3.Change applications folder localation in Automatedtesting.py.
+ Please refer to the official frida website to install on your device[https://frida.re/docs/android/].
+3.Change the localization of the applications folder in Automatedtesting.py.
-  Variable $path contains, location information of apps which needs to be tested.
-After testing applications they are moved to $path1.
+  The $path variable contains information about the location of the applications to be tested.
+After testing applications, they are are moved to the folder $path1.

-After completing prerequesitions, dynamic instrumentation ready to go.
+Once the prerequisites are met, the dynamic toolkit is ready to run.

 $ py automatedtesting.py

-It produces user_agents.csv file which contains package names, Urls, custom headers and user agent strings.
+It creates a user_agents.csv file that contains package names, urls, user headers, and user agent strings.

-The script DatasetAnalyzer.py analyzes obtained dataset, by grouping them to Unencrypted traffic , user agent strings by their similarity, and  from how many unique packages we obtained the data.
+The DatasetAnalyzer.py script analyzes the resulting dataset, grouping it for unencrypted traffic, user agent strings by their similarity, as well as by the number of unique packets from which we obtained the data.

+$ py DatasetAnalyzer.py